-To mitigate the removal of the northern portion of the abandoned Roberts Milliken Drainage Ditch, invasive species will be removed throughout the remaining 50-foot abandoned Roberts Millikin Ditch SPCZ at the eastern side of the property.
-Honeysuckle is the predominant invasive species and will be removed along with the (7) invasive Pear trees that occur in this SPCZ.
-It also anticipated that (7) of the 18" caliper Cottonwood will need to be removed to accommodate the removal of the north portion of the drainage ditch.
+In order to mitigate the removal of the norther portion of the abandoned Roberts Milliken Drainage Ditch, invasive species will be removed throughout the remaining 50-foot abandoned Roberts Millikin Ditch SPCZ at the eastern side of the property.
+New native vegetation that can help with erosion control, including trees and shrubs will be planted in this area.